-Muscle atrophy is a loss of muscle tissue due to disuse, disease or injury.
+Muscle atrophy in the legs is a loss of muscle tissue due to disuse, disease or injury.
 A decrease in physical activity can lead to muscle loss in as little as 72 hours.
 Atrophy can occur more suddenly with illness or injury to the muscles or their nerves, and the muscles in the legs are among the first to weaken.
 Even after muscle loss, the atrophy in your legs can be reversed through physical activity.

 The most common reason for atrophy to occur in the legs is disuse.
-Lack of activity for any reason -- illness, injury, seated desk job, sedentary lifestyle -- can lead to loss of leg muscle.
+Lack of activity for any reason — illness, injury, seated desk job, sedentary lifestyle — can lead to loss of leg muscle.
 Alcoholism and malnutrition can also inhibit muscle growth and cause the body to use muscle proteins for energy.

 Impact of Leg Muscle Atrophy

 Focus on aerobic activities that use the legs, such as walking, running, bicycling, elliptical training or stair climbing.
 Strength exercises that focus on the quadriceps, hamstrings and calf muscles will build muscle mass in the legs.

 Some conditions that lead to muscle loss in the legs require medical intervention.
 For example, leg muscle atrophy can be caused by a herniated disc, causing pressure on a nerve that feeds your leg muscle as it exits your spinal cord.
 While you can attempt to strengthen the affected muscle, your efforts will be less than effective until pressure is relieved from the nerve.
 In rare cases, surgery is required.